klassmann/issues/README.md

 ## Configuration
 Create a `.issuesrc` in your home directory.
-Each query should have a name and a GitHub issue search string, see more [here](https://developer.github.com/v3/search/#search-issues).
 The file will be created automatically on first use.

     {
         "queries":